Your Agent May Misevolve: Emergent Risks in Self-evolving LLM Agents

 We tested models before and after self-evolution.
 We directly used open-weight models provided by the original paper.
 All models are publicly available.
 For Absolute-Zero, the base models before evolution are Qwen2.5-Base/Coder models with sizes 7B and 14B.
 The models after evolution can be found in this \href{https://huggingface.co/collections/andrewzh/absolute-zero-reasoner-68139b2bca82afb00bc69e5b}{Huggingface Collection}.
 For AgentGen, the base model is Llama3.1-70B-Instruct, while the model after evolution can be found in this \href{https://huggingface.co/DannyShaw/AgentGen-Rep-70B-Lora-Rank16}{link}.

 \paragraph{Benchmarks.} We evaluated the safety of Absolute-Zero models on the following established safety benchmarks:

 \begin{itemize} \item \textbf{HarmBench}: HarmBench is a standardized evaluation framework for automated red teaming, integrating a number of red teaming methods and defense methods.
 Besides, it also provides a dataset of 400 harmful behaviors (each corresponds to a specific user query) for testing safety performance. \item \textbf{SALAD-Bench}: SALAD-Bench is a comprehensive benchmark for evaluating LLM safety, attacks, and defenses.
-It contains over 21,000 samples covering a wide range of harmful scenarios, and introduces a specially trained evaluation model named MD-Judge for multi-dimensional safety assessment.
+It contains over 21k samples covering a wide range of harmful scenarios, and introduces a specially trained evaluation model named MD-Judge for multi-dimensional safety assessment.
 The dataset is available at this \href{https://github.com/OpenSafetyLab/SALAD-BENCH}{link}. \item \textbf{HEx-PHI (Human-Extended Policy-Oriented Harmful Instruction Benchmark)}: HEx-PHI contains 300 harmful instructions (30 examples $\times$ 10 prohibited categories identified in Meta's Llama-2 usage policy and OpenAI's usage policy) for LLM harmfulness evaluation.
 The dataset is available at this \href{https://huggingface.co/datasets/LLM-Tuning-Safety/HEx-PHI}{link}. \item \textbf{RedCode-Gen}: RedCode-Gen contains 160 malicious code generation instructions from eight malware categories for the harmfulness evaluation of LLMs and Code Agents.
 The dataset is available at this \href{https://github.com/ai-secure/redcode}{link} \end{itemize}

 Specifically, in HarmBench, we used the \texttt{DirectRequest} mode, meaning that we directly input the harmful instruction to the model without employing any specific attack method.
 We used all 400 test cases in our experiment.
-For SALAD-Bench, we used the \texttt{base\_set} and randomly sampled 1,000 instances for evaluation.
+For SALAD-Bench, we used all 21.3k instances from the \texttt{base\_set} for evaluation.
 For HEx-PHI and Redcode-Gen, we used all test cases, and there were no special settings.

 We evaluated the model from AgentGen using \textbf{Agent-SafetyBench}, which consists of 349 interactive environments and 2,000 test cases across 8 categories of agent safety risks and 10 representative failure modes, enabling comprehensive assessment of LLM agent safety.
 We use all 2,000 test cases in our experiment.